xCatG/CMediaPlayer/README.md

     [] might be that exoplayer doesn't support mpeg2-ts over pure http get?
     [] for some reason, it works on Amazon Fire HD10+?

+[] move to media3 imports instead of exoplayer
+[] did not keep screen on while playing

 # Work Log